Infrastructure Research

 There are three principal organizations that evaluate the state of US infrastructure.
 The first is the National Council on Public Works Improvement (NCPWI), which was established pursuant to the Public Works Improvement Act of 1984.
 Consisting of five members appointed by the president and the Congress, the council is charged with providing an annual report on the state of American infrastructure.

 The third is the World Economic Forum (WEF).
 The WEF was founded in 1971 as a nonprofit foundation and is headquartered in Geneva, Switzerland.
-It is independent, “impartial, and not tied to any special interests.”
+It is independent, impartial, and not tied to any special interests.
 The mission of the WEF is to “engage the foremost political, business, cultural and other leaders of society to shape global, regional and industry agendas.”
-The WEF published a Global Competitiveness Report 2019, in which it provided competitiveness ratings for 141 countries.
-Competitiveness in this context refers to the capacity of a country to compete, innovate, and grow into the future.
+The WEF published a “Global Competitiveness Report 2019” that rated 141 countries on their capacity to compete, innovate, and grow into the future.

 WHAT ARE THE IMPLICATIONS OF OUR DETERIORATING INFRASTRUCTURE?

-Financial: Lack of infrastructure investment leads to deteriorating transportation, water, grid, and other systems and “effectively clips [an] economy’s wings” according to S&P Global.
+Financial: Lack of infrastructure investment leads to deteriorating transportation, water, grid, and other systems and “effectively clips [an] economy’s wings,” according to S&P Global.

-Outdated surface transportation is costly in terms of the productivity lost due to daily congestion.
+Power outages cost businesses in lost productivity: the 2003 East Coast Blackout cost $6 billion, equal to $60,000/hour per business.
+Outdated surface transportation also leads to lost productivity from daily traffic congestion.
 In 2014, 6.9 billion vehicle-hours of delay were caused by congestion across 470 urban areas, with projections of a 20% rise by 2020.
 In 2016, surface transportation delays cost an estimated $36 billion in productivity loss.
-When vehicle operating, safety, and environmental costs are included, the total reaches nearly $147 billion.
+When vehicle operating, safety, and environmental costs were included, the total reached nearly $147 billion.
+In 2023, the average US driver lost 42 hours (a full work week) to traffic congestion, an 11% increase from 2022.
+The cost of this lost time to the US economy was $70.4 billion.

 Over 85% of the country’s 100,000 miles of levees are privately owned without a standardized system for monitoring reliability.
 Many are a half-century old and protect large residential developments.
 After Hurricane Katrina’s catastrophic flooding, $14 billion was invested in levees and floodwalls in greater New Orleans.
-In 2019, the Army Corps of Engineers reported that these will only provide adequate protection for another four years due to rising sea levels and the levees’ natural settling.
+In 2019, the Army Corps of Engineers reported that these would only provide adequate protection for another four years due to rising sea levels and the levees’ natural settling.

 ARE WE INVESTING SUFFICIENTLY IN INFRASTRUCTURE?